progrium/topframe/README.md

         version          show version
 ```

+To start it and show the demo webpage overlay, run `topframe agent`.
+This will also:

-Running `topframe agent` will create a `~/.topframe` directory with a default `index.html` used for the
+* create a `~/.topframe` directory with a demo `index.html` used for the overlay
-overlay.
-A new menu bar extra will let you enable or disable the overlay, make it interactive for
-debugging and bringing up devtools, and quickly open the `~/.topframe` directory to edit source.
-Files changed in the directory will trigger a reload, so if you edit `index.html` and hit save, changes
-will reflect immediately.
+* add a menu bar extra (🔲) to control Topframe
+* watch for file changes in `~/.topframe` to trigger a page reload

+If you edit `~/.topframe/index.html` and hit save, changes will reflect immediately.
+If you hate the demo content of the default `index.html`, change it!
+Use `Show Source...` from the menu extra to quickly
+open the topframe directory.

 ### Launching on Startup

-Topframe works with `launchd` to run as an agent on startup.
+Topframe works with `launchd` to run as a startup agent.
 You can generate
 an agent plist file with `topframe agent -plist`, which you can write to a file in `~/Library/LaunchAgents`:

 ```